Devansh-Kaushik/Book_Search_Automation_Selinium/README.md

 ## License

-This project is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This project is released under the Creative Commons Zero v1.0 Universal license.
 Please review the license terms and conditions for more information.